Setting up a Conference

 The standard model is a single-blind review, where authors do not see the identity of the reviewer, but reviewers can see the names and affiliations of the authors.
 In double-blind reviews, reviewers do not get to see the author identities.
 (Obviously, authors also need to "blind" their papers by removing author names from the paper.)

 Most (smaller) conferences operate single-level mode, i.e., all TPC members review papers, using the same review form.
 In some cases, conference want to implement a two-level review system, where each paper is reviewed by a set of (say) three reviewers, and then a TPC member, assigned for each paper, performs a meta-review of the other reviews, using a separate review form.
-This meta-review is called a TPC review in EDAS, as opposed to the (regular) review.
 This meta-reviewer can either be one of the reviewers who has also reviewed that same paper, or can be somebody else.

 In either model, the conference may allow TPC members to assign additional outside reviewers to the paper, but only to perform a regular review.
 (This would increase the number of reviews for a paper from, say, three to four or more.)
 TPC members may, if permitted by configuration, delegate their review to somebody else.
 A delegated review does not increase the number of reviews; it simply shifts the review burden to somebody else.